k8ssandra/k8ssandra-operator/docs/install/README.md

 ```console
 kubectl -n k8ssandra-operator rollout restart deployment k8ssandra-operator-k8ssandra-operator
 ```

+**Note:** See https://github.com/k8ssandra/k8ssandra-operator/issues/178 for details on why it is necessary to restart the control plane operator.

 #### Deploy a K8ssandraCluster
 Now we will create a K8ssandraCluster that consists of a Cassandra cluster with 2 DCs and 3